-Summer 2017 is in the books and even more fans of your craft beer found you.That's great news!
+Summer 2018 is fast approaching and even more fans of your craft beer are coming to find you.That's great news!

 To carefully craft all the unique equipment pieces you need, it can take 4-8 months for a cellar expansion and 6-12 months for a brewhouse expansion, as it did for this custom 50 BBL Brewhouse we built.
 Watch it go up in about 1 minute on this timelapse:

 So yes, really, it's not too early to start planning and working with your manufacturer to get the equipment you need in the queue.